-Silver Birch Aston Martin DB5 might be the car most readily linked with the cinematic James Bond, but the 26 films released so far (plus the pending No Time to Die) have created a vast firmament of lesser-known automotive stars, ranging from a seemingly indestructible Citroën 2CV to a T-55 battle tank, and from a Lotus Esprit submersible to an AMC Matador that miraculously transforms into an aircraft.
+Silver Birch Aston Martin DB5 might be the car most readily linked with the cinematic James Bond, but the 26 films released so far (plus the pending No Time to Die) have created a vast firmament of lesserknown automotive stars, ranging from a seemingly indestructible Citroën 2CV to a T-55 battle tank, and from a Lotus Esprit submersible to an AMC Matador that miraculously transforms into an aircraft.
 But of the 15-plus different car marques, dozens of different models and hundreds of individual vehicles that have played a part in helping or thwarting Bond in his quest to save the world, only a small percentage of verified examples have survived.
 One that has is an action-ready Mercury Cougar XR7, which 007 fans will recognise from 1969's On Her Majesty's Secret Service, and which is offered at London's Bond Street Sale on 16 December.
 The only Bond film in which Australian actor George Lazenby played the starring role, OHMSS centred around a plot hatched by cat-stroking SPECTRE boss Ernst Stavro Blofeld (Telly Savalas) to brainwash patients at his Swiss allergy-research institute in order to send them around the world on germ-warfare missions.
 The film opens with Bond saving Contessa Teresa 'Tracy' di Vicenzo (Diana Rigg) from committing suicide by walking into a choppy sea off Portugal - and ends with the couple being briefly married before (spoiler alert) she is murdered by Blofeld and his 'henchwoman' Irma Bunt.

 Along the way, there's a slippery car chase through the snow-covered Swiss village of Lauterbrunnen, in which the pair gatecrash an ice race in the Contessa's Cougar before being forced to take shelter from a blizzard by driving into a remote barn.
 It is here Bond makes his uncharacteristic marriage proposal, with the parked Cougar being the only witness.
 The barn scene was shot at Pinewood Studios in the UK.
-But what happened to the car immediately after the film wrapped in the spring of 1969 is unknown - other than it went through several different owners, each of Its glamorous history was only fully corroborated when, in 1990, the Cougar came into the possession of a Bristol-based Ford Mustang enthusiast.
+But what happened to the car immediately after the film wrapped in the spring of 1969 is unknown - other than it went through several different owners, each of whom perpetuated the rumour of its link with 007.
+Its glamorous history was only fully corroborated when, in 1990, the Cougar came into the possession of a Bristol-based Ford Mustang enthusiast.
 "I originally bought it as a scrap car for £2,500, purely because I wanted the rare, high-performance Cobra Jet engine to use in my Mustang," says the owner, who prefers to remain anonymous.
 "But, once I got it running, I became interested in it and managed to track down its original invoice and build sheets through a former employee of Ford's legal department called Lois Eminger."
-Ms Eminger is famous in the American car world for saving thousands of copy invoices for Ford-group cars built during and after the 1960s, following the company's

-Bond in a Mercury Cougar arrives in a sleepy Swiss village.
+Ms Eminger is famous in the American car world for saving thousands of copy invoices for Ford-group cars built during and after the 1960s, following the company's "Bond makes his uncharacteristic marriage proposal, with the parked Cougar being the only witness" decision routinely to destroy them after ten years.
+Her paperwork confirmed that the Cougar was ordered on 30 January 1969 for 'Bond movie,' cost \$4,792.90, left the factory six days ahead of schedule on 6 February, and was registered in the UK on 13 February.
+"The speed with which it went from the production Тор Bond in a Mercury Cougar arrives in a sleepy Swiss village.
 What could possibly go wrong...
-The Contessa Teresa 'Tracy' di Vicenzo 'On Her Mjesty's Secret Service1 1969 Mercury Cougar Convertible XR7 Estimate £100,000 - 150,000 (€110,000 - 170,000)
+Left The Contessa Teresa 'Tracy' di Vicenzo 'On Her Mjesty's Secret Service' 1969 Mercury Cougar Convertible XR7 Estimate £100,000 - 150,000 (€110,000 - 170,000)